GravitoLtd/gravitoltd.github.io/docs/Gravito_Pro_CMP/Deployment.md

 2. if the validation and publishing is successful, you will get an option to copy WordPress Token by clicking on the **Copy WordPress Token** button.

     ![](./img/wordpress_deployment2.png)

+3. Use this token in the WordPress plugin to integrate Gravito's CMP into your website.

 ## 3. Deployment Script:
 Utilize the deployment script to efficiently incorporate Gravito's CMP into your website's codebase.
 Please follow the steps below to deploy using the deployment script: